UKHO/docs/software-engineering-policies/Induction/SettingUpYourMSDNRight.md

 In order to leverage the MSDN license against your github profile, you can do one of two things:

-- The first is to create a github account linked to your work email, your MSDN is linked to your work email, so once the two find each other your will instantly be upgraded.
+- The first is to create a github account linked to your work email, your MSDN is linked to your work email, so once the two find each other your account will instantly upgrade.
-- The second option is to add your work email as an extra email on your [github profile](https://github.com/settings/emails)
+- The second option is to add your work email as an extra email on your [github profile](https://github.com/settings/emails), the act of adding your work email to your profile does the same thing as setting up a work specific account.

 ## Setup for Azure DevOps